Trump Faults Spy Bosses As Break Widens Between What They Advise And What He Does

 President Trump governs despite what his national security advisers tell him and he doesn't care who knows it.

-Trump reacted on Wednesday to testimony by his top intelligence chiefs that, among other things, Iran is still technically complying with the terms of the nuclear agreement from which he has withdrawn the United States.
+Trump on Wednesday rejected testimony by his top intelligence chiefs that, among other things, Iran is still technically complying with the terms of the nuclear agreement from which he has withdrawn the United States.

 Comments like that by CIA Director Gina Haspel are "naive" and she and the other spy bosses are too "passive," the president tweeted Wednesday morning.
-She and the other heads of the spy services "should go back to school!" he wrote.
+Haspel and the other heads of the spy services "should go back to school!" he wrote.

 The Intelligence people seem to be extremely passive and naive when it comes to the dangers of Iran.
 They are wrong!
 When I became President Iran was making trouble all over the Middle East, and beyond.
 Since ending the terrible Iran Nuclear Deal, they are MUCH different, but....— Donald J. Trump (@realDonaldTrump) January 30, 2019